LeSasse/intro_to_mricrogl_scripting/README.md

 in any of the instructions.
 Note, that if you didn't set the alias, you can and should run `MRIcroGL` instead.

+I have added a [script that I use to install MRIcroGL](https://github.com/LeSasse/intro_to_mricrogl_scripting/blob/main/code/install.sh) with my preferred settings.

 # Using the program for interactive viewing

 Most features of the program when interactively viewing NIfTI images are covered